CARB85/CARB85/README.md

 ## Hi there 👋

-I'am a Data scientist with an industrial engineering background, skilled in Python, SQL, Machine Learning, and Computer Vision.
-Results-driven, passionate about solving process optimization and predictive analytics.
+I’m a Data Scientist with an Industrial Engineering background, skilled in Python, SQL, Machine Learning, Computer Vision, and Quality Assurance (QA).
+Results-driven, passionate about solving process optimization, predictive analytics, and ensuring high-quality standards in data-driven solutions.